slsu0424/slsu0424.github.io/_posts/2023-09-14-create-word-embeddings-from-pubmed-patient summaries.md

 ## Convert text to integers

 As explored in the previous tutorial, categorical variables (text) have to be converted to numerical variables in order to be processed by a computer.
 Hence, the document texts have to be converted into ther integer equivalents.
-One approach would be to one-hot encode each word, but this would result in a whole bunch of one-hot vectors that would demonstrate no meaning between the words, and be potentially expensive to compute.
+One approach would be to one-hot encode each word, but this would result in a whole bunch of one-hot vectors that would demonstrate no meaning between the words, and computationally expensive.
 An alternative approach would be to integer encode each word.

 ## Pad the documents